 With regard to the second right, all shareholders have a right to vote for who will be on the board, giving them some sort of oversight as to how the business will be run, as they run the company for the benefit of the shareholders.
 Additionally, as noted above, if a shareholder owns a significant amount of shares in the business (i.e., 51%), then he or she might even be able to appoint the board alone.

 If a shareholder wants to sell his stock to another person, but still holds beneficial ownership over the shares, he can do so by turning over the rights to his shares without turning over title.
 If this occurs, the third party will be the registered owner of the stock, but there is a document that will specify the original shareholder as the true holder of the shares.
 This also means that the original shareholder will continue to have the above-mentioned rights as all other shareholders.

 While the shareholders are termed “owners” in a corporation, the board of directors make the business decisions for the corporation.
 Keep in mind that anyone sitting on the board doesn’t necessarily have to own any shares in the business.

 If you need help learning more about corporate ownership, or if you need help forming your corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.